@WorkingWOC: Toward a History of Women of Color in the Workplace (Ongoing)

 Can historical photography (and the accompanying narratives) be used to understand Black women’s double-minority status in the workplace?

-Images may come from various sources including flea markets, estate sales, online auctions and corporate catalogs/annual reports.
-As a community-driven archive, I also welcome submissions of women of color in the workplace from your own family archives - submit via email to workingwoc[at]gmail.com
+As a community-driven archive, I welcome submissions of women of color in the workplace from your own family archives - submit via email to workingwoc[at]gmail.com

 About this Project

-An archival photographic project that uncovers my mother's early work experience as a new migrant to NYC to recognize the contributions of immigrant women of color in the American workplace.
+The @WorkingWOC digital photo archive was inspired by a family archive of photographs circa 1969 of my mother's early work experience as a new migrant to NYC.
+This project aims to recognize the contributions of Black and other immigrant women of color in the American workplace.

 This work is still in progress as I weave together stories about the technology and clerical work performed by these women and the social mobility it afforded them and their families.